-- —Developing and supporting new programs (Guardian Scholars Program, college classes for high school foster youth and others) through the Guardian Scholars Program, The Alex Smith Foundation has supported 23 former foster youths through college.
-(See Guardian Scholars Program page).
+- Developed and supported new programs (Guardian Scholars Program, college classes for high school foster youth and others) through the Guardian Scholars Program, the Alex Smith Foundation has supported 23 former foster youths through college.

-- —Advocating for system change before the California State Legislature and United States Congress.
+- Advocated for changes to state and national foster care systems before the California State Legislature and U.S. Congress.